-Included in the Group's total expenses are restructuring charges of US\$10,435,000 (2010: Nil) which relates to termination benefits and other charges relating to discontinuance of certain businesses.
+Included in the Group's total expenses for the financial year ended 30 June 2011 were restructuring charges of US\$10,435,000 which relates to termination benefits and other charges relating to discontinuance of certain businesses.
 Termination benefits of US\$6,512,000 (Note 5) represented the costs of involuntary termination benefits and other costs of US\$3,923,000 comprised mainly of inventory write-downs and other charges relating to discontinuance of certain businesses.